Sky-Watcher EQ8-R Pro (First Impressions)

 I understand that the leap in progress (as far as image quality) is primarily due to upgrading to a monochrome CCD camera from a one-shot-color CMOS rather than the mount itself.
 However, this was a very demanding optical system that requires reliable tracking and operation.

-Overall, I was extremely impressed with the simple and reliable performance of the Sky-Watcher EQ8-R Pro.
+Overall, I was extremely impressed with the Sky-Watcher EQ8-R Pro’s simple and reliable performance.
 It made the transition from a medium-sized mount to an “observatory-class” monster a smooth transition.
-Personally, I have a soft spot for Sky-Watcher mounts based on my own history with the brand.
+Based on my own history with the brand, I have a soft spot for Sky-Watcher mounts.

 For those looking to upgrade their iOptron, or Celestron mount to something with a greater payload capacity, you may prefer to stick to what you’re used to.
 Based on my early successes with this mount, and my preference to the SynScan system, I think that the Sky-Watcher EQ8-R is a top contender in this category.